Freedom for Morvalonga

 Interior of the two classrooms, one for girls and one for boys.

-Doctor Qilda'ar and his escort inspecting the classrooms after some stains on
+Doctor Qilda'ar and his escort inspecting the classrooms after some stains on the floor were reported.

 The True History of Morvalonga by Bishop Moses Besquit